joehuangx/gdrivetool/README.md

 + Introduction to argument:

-  `-cred` [Required] : personal OAuth 2.0 credential file with format of JSON
+  `-cred` : personal OAuth 2.0 credential file with format of JSON

 ( If you want to change different account to download or uplaod, just execute above command again. )